heysuhas/spotify/README.md

 # Spotify Music Recommendation System

-This project is a **Music Recommendation System** built using Streamlit and Spotify API.
+This project is a **Music Recommendation System** built using Streamlit and the Spotify API.
 It allows users to input their Spotify playlist, and the system recommends five more songs based on the playlist's musical attributes.
 The goal is to provide song recommendations tailored to users' preferences for an enhanced music discovery experience.

 ## Features
 - Takes a Spotify playlist URL as input.